gengojs/gengojs-default-api/README.md

 Localizes date, time and numbers.
 See [Tokei](https://github.com/iwatakeshi/tokei) for documentation.
 Note: You can change ID for l10n.
-See Configuration.
+See Options.

 **Parameters**